The work you do changes lives-and we want to help

 In Resources Given

-How our partner organizations help survivors of sexual violence
+How our allies help survivors of sexual violence

 Economic Empowerment: From cosmetology to healthcare, to professional services, and more, we seek to support women in the workplace.
 This can look like college or trade school scholarships, help to obtain a certification, off-setting childcare expenses, and so much more.